 On the sides of the hill to the west, thousands of Seik families are clustered, with their huts, tents, camels, bullocks, mules, and horses, crowded together in wild confusion.
 Near these are the tents of the better order of visitors, in groups of two or three, and constructed of white or striped canvas, gaily fringed and ornamented with scalloped borderings of scarlet cloth.
 There, also, are the tents of the superior horse-dealers, Arab or Persian merchants, who have brought animals of the purest breed, for which they demand enormous prices.
 Men are there, too, with bears, leopards, tigers, deer of all kinds, monkeys, Persian greyhounds, beautiful cats, and rare birds for sale.
 In short, there are collected at this fair, samples of the most rare, beautiful, and costly of the productions of the East, natural and artificial; while Europe also contributes largely to the stock of valuable merchandise brought to this great mart for distribution among the swarming races of Hindoostan.
-The crowding and confusion of buyers and sellers; the native groups in every imaginable variety of costume-some shining in cloth of gold, and surrounded by followers richly arrayed; others less expensively, but picturesquely, dressed, and many half-naked or wildly clad-all mingled together, among priests, soldiers, and religious mendicants-half beggar, half bandit; with here and there a cluster of Europeans mounted upon elephants, and affecting to look with supreme contempt upon the scene around them-exhibit altogether a combination of individualities that no other place in the world is capable of presenting.
-As may be easily imagined, the noise baffles all description.

-ASSEMBLAGE OF PILGRIMS BEFORE HURDWAR, IN THE BENGAL PRESIDENCY.
+ASSEMBLAGE OF PILCRIMS BEFORE HURDWAR, IN THE BENGAL PRESIDENCY.

-HURDWARLTHE GATE OF HARL OR VISHNOO.
+HURDWAR THE GATE OF HARL OR VISHINGO.